Kachi-Awaji/GIT-intro/Lesson-1.md

 <pre>

 </pre>
-In this scenario, our folder "Git-It" becomes our project folder.
-The project folder is where all the files will be working on will be stored.
+We have now set up our project folder - we are now ready to begin our project, adding little codes to the empty files that currently sit in the folder.
 To implement version control in our project, let's download and install GIT.

 ## Installing GIT
 First, go to https://git-scm.com/downloads, and click on the download link on the right.